-President Trump announced removal of India and Turkey from GSP
+President Trump announced the removal of India and Turkey from GSP

-US President Donald Trump announced his Intent to revoke India and Turkey from Generalized System of Preferences (GSP) on March 4th.
-GSP is preferential tariff system which provides reduced tariff rates for certain products from certain developing countries.
-GSP provides for a formal system of exemption from the more general rule of the Wold Trade Organization.
+US President Donald Trump announced his Intent to revoke India and Turkey from the Generalized System of Preferences (GSP) on March 4th.
+GSP is a preferential tariff system that provides reduced tariff rates for certain products from certain developing countries.
+GSP provides for a formal system of exemption from the more general rule of the World Trade Organization.

 India is the biggest beneficiary of GSP with the export of $5.6 billion according to 2017 trade reports while the total GSP imports in the US is around $20 billion.

 India and the US have specific goals in mind when in their trade relations

 - The US wants lower duties on its exports to raise shipment to reduce the deficit with the countries it has a deficit.

 - Washington is demanding for zero duty on Harley- Davidson motorcycles.

 - The US wants India to remove the price caps imposed on medical devices.

 - The US wants India to remove barriers to import dairy products and give unconditional market access.